 The number one safety tip that can save your life and keep you from being victimized is to simply trust your instinct.
 Our bodies have a built-in survival mechanism that is hardly ever wrong.
-When you get that gut feeling telling you something is wrong, listen to it, act on it and respect it.
+When you have that gut feeling that something is wrong, listen to it, act on it and respect it.

-First!
-Download the phone app designed for your safety.
+1. Download the Kinetic Global, formerly Lifeline Response phone app designed for your safety.
 The cost is covered for you by KCRAR.
 This app will notify law enforcement if you are in peril.
-Check it out here.

-2. Make sure someone knows where you are at all times.
+2. Make sure someone knows where you are always.
 This assures that someone knows if you are missing and can provide law enforcement officials with information to retrace your steps and locate you.
 Fill out an agent itinerary form and leave it in a place where someone knows where to find it.